johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 1. Formulated to cross boundaries of orality and literacy

-	-	Focussed on practical discipleship—not theoretical ideas
+	-	Focused on practical discipleship—not theoretical ideas
 	-	Studies devised for use amongst cohort groups
 	-	Incorporating reflective learning, group discussion and scripture memorisation
 	-	Containing numerous graphical and metaphorical illustrations.